-Can a Truck Driver Be Fired After a Crash in Texas?
+Can a Truck Driver Be Fired for an Accident in Texas?

 If you have been injured in a crash involving a negligent truck driver, you may be wondering what will happen next.
 Will the trucking company do the right thing?
 Will the truck driver be fired after the crash they caused?
 Or will they be allowed to continue driving a large truck and putting others at risk?

 While truckers can be fired for a crash, that does not necessarily mean they will be fired.
 If the truck driver is able to retain their commercial driver’s license, it will ultimately be up to their employer what consequences they face.

 Let’s look at the factors that may be considered when a truck driver is at risk of losing their job as well as some of the top examples in which truck drivers do get fired for accidents.

 Was the Truck Driver At Fault for the Crash?

 This will probably be the top question a company will ask when considering whether to fire or retain a trucker.
 If the truck driver was not responsible for the collision, their employer will likely defend them and keep them on.

 However, if the truck is found to be mostly at fault, chances are the motor carrier that employs them will terminate their employment.
 If the trucking company chose to keep a driver on after they were found to be responsible for a crash, they could be exposing themselves to lawsuits later.

 For example, if that same driver were to cause a second crash, a lawyer could argue that the company should have known the truck driver was prone to reckless and negligent actions behind the wheel.
 Therefore, the company acted negligently by allowing that trucker to continue driving for the motor carrier.

 Was the Truck Driver an Employee or a Contractor?